ONElua/AutoPlugin2/README.md

 # Small note for the translation of the languages using non-standard characters
 Download the **font.pgf** file(here https://github.com/ONElua/Autoplugin2/blob/master/font/font.pgf ) and insert it in the path **ux0:data/Autoplugin2/font** (Remember if the font folder does not exist you have to create it)
 This fixes missing non-standard characters, not found at english charset.
 Those will show as "_" instead of the unusual letter.

+### Changelog 1.17 ###
+- Added support to show pics of selected plugin function (will be uploaded eventually)
+- Update DoubleTap2Sleep by Joel v1.1
+- Added reVita plugin for MERLEV v1.07
+- Added ds34vita plugin for MERLEV v1.0.1

 ### Changelog 1.16 ###
 - Added new option at Extras for Autoboot plugin